tomdatkins/xtuple/test/README.md

 to masterref.
 Long-term solution is to fix the bug in `node-datasource/main.js` that makes this necessary.

-TODO: you have to manually grant the new extensions to the pertinent user

 TODO: this only supports inventory

 TODO: hook this whole thing up to travisci and/or jenkins